Roger Corman: Concorde Pictures

+Corman returned to directing once more with Frankenstein Unbound (1990).
 In 1990, Concorde sued MGM for $6 million.
 Concorde's films included Overexposed (1990), The Unborn (1991), and In the Heat of Passion (1992).
 They had a big hit with Carnosaur (1993), which led to several sequels.
 He financed Fire on the Amazon (1991, directed Luis Llosa) which had Sandra Bullock and Craig Sheffer in early roles.

-Corman had to deal with the decline of the drive-in market and studio competition through the 1990s, but Concorde-New Horizons still made 15-24 pictures a year.
-This included a never-released version of The Fantastic Four.
+Corman had to deal with the decline of the drive-in market and studio competition through the 1990s, but Concorde-New Horizons still made 15–24 pictures a year.
+This included The Fantastic Four (1994), based on the Marvel Comics superhero team of the same name.
+Fantastic Four co-creator Stan Lee claimed that the film was made solely for the producer, Bernd Eichinger, and his production company, Constantin Films, to retain the film rights.
+Avi Arad, a Marvel executive at the time, disputes this and contends that he offered Corman & Eichinger "a couple million dollars" to never release the film in order to protect the image of the characters; this version was supported by both Corman & Eichinger.
+The Fantastic Four was never officially released, though bootleg recordings have made the rounds over the years, and the film is available for free on YouTube and DailyMotion.
+The film's troubled production was the subject of a feature documentary, Doomed!: The Untold Story of Roger Corman's The Fantastic Four, released in 2015.

 Roger Corman Presents

-In 1995 Corman was executive producer on Roger Corman Presents, a special series of 13 movies for Showtime with budgets of around $1.5 million each.
+In 1995, Corman was executive producer on Roger Corman Presents, a special series of 13 movies for Showtime with budgets of around $1.5 million each.
 "I think the Corman name means action, humor and some titillation," says Mike Elliott, the producer of the series.
 "It's going to deliver the goods – and it will have a little moral statement in there as well."
 Corman ended up doing a second season of 11 movies.
 The films were Bram Stoker's Burial of the Rats, Hellfire, Virtual Seduction, Suspect Device, Unknown Origin, Terminal Virus, Where Evil Lies, Vampirella, Shadow of a Scream, Subliminal Seduction, House of the Damned (a.k.a.
 Spectre), The Haunted Sea, Alien Avengers (a.k.a.
 Aliens Among Us) and its sequel, Inhumanoid, Sawbones, Not Like Us, and Last Exit to Earth.
 He created his own comic book franchise, Black Scorpion, which led to a sequel and later a TV series.
 Corman also executive-produced remakes of The Wasp Woman, Humanoids from the Deep, A Bucket of Blood (a.k.a.
 The Death Artist), Piranha and Not of this Earth.

-Ireland

 Concorde set up operations in Ireland as Concorde Anois, building studios in Connemara, County Galway.
 He received some support from the Irish government, a decision which became controversial when the content of some Corman productions such as Criminal Affairs was criticized in the press.